SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 ### Dependencies

-Similar to the existing query builder feature, this functionality will include a module named `java-driver-open-telemetry` that will handle the spans'generation.\
+Similar to the existing query builder feature, this functionality will include a module named `java-driver-open-telemetry` that will handle the spans' generation.\
-`java-driver-open-telemetry` has dependencies from the following packages:
+`java-driver-open-telemetry` will have dependencies from the following packages:

 ```xml
 <dependencyManagement>